closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 **Purpose**: This article documents a set of prompt‑engineering techniques for directing a language model to *evaluate an input and infer which kinds of experts would provide useful context*.
 These patterns are intended for use in analysis pipelines, agent systems, design reviews, and research workflows.

-The goal is **not** roleplay for its own sake, but *selective expertise*: identifying which perspectives materially reduce uncertainty, risk, or blind spots.
+The goal is **not** roleplay for its own sake, but *selective and diverse expertise*: identifying a small, well‑balanced set of perspectives that materially reduce uncertainty, risk, or blind spots **without drifting into hyper‑specialized or redundant roles**.

 ---